Do you want to More on Sinus Infection or COVID infection? Here we discuss this on this pandemic time

 If somehow the sinus infection is highly serious or is a chronic condition, The doctor can refer you to an ear, nose, and throat specialist who may suggest surgery.

-Some of the treatment at home for Sinus infection may include
+Some of the treatments at home for Sinus infection may include

 Additional suggestions include: